databendlabs/databend/docs/doc/14-sql-commands/20-query-syntax/02-query-with.md

     FROM orders
     GROUP BY customer_id
 )
-SELECT customer_id
+SELECT co1.customer_id, co1.order_count, co2.order_count AS other_order_count
-FROM customer_orders
+FROM customer_orders co1
+JOIN customer_orders co2 ON co1.customer_id = co2.customer_id
-WHERE order_count > 2;
+WHERE co1.order_count > 2
+  AND co2.order_count > 5;
 ```
 This can significantly improve performance for complex CTEs or situations where the CTE's result is used multiple times.
 However, as the CTE is no longer inlined, the query optimizer may find it difficult to push the CTE's conditions into the main query or optimize the join order, potentially leading to decreased overall query performance.

   </TabItem>
 </Tabs>